copify/copify-wordpress/README.md

 ### Workflow

-Obviouslly we want to use git for version control, but WordPress uses SVN.
+We want to use git for version control, but WordPress uses SVN.
 Urgh.

 We can get around this by using two local branches, `master` and `svn`.